How to Buy An Investment Property in New York City

 Home values don't tend to shoot up overnight, and putting in a lot of repairs on a fixer-upper will cost you time and money.

-In fact, the house-flipping option might only be advisable as a career choice for those who are very handy or have a background in house construction.
+The house-flipping option might only be advisable as a career choice for those who are very handy or have a background in house construction.

-Rental income, however, can generate a monthly paycheck for the average joe and serve as supplemental income while also helping you squash that mortgage bill on your new property purchase.
+Rental income, however, can generate a monthly paycheck for the average Joe and serve as supplemental income while also helping you squash that mortgage bill on your new property purchase.

 NYC is One of the Best Places to Invest